rachelimanor/Agent-course/git_workflow.md

 5. Don't ever ever reuse a branch after a PR has been pushed and merged.

+### Differentiation between types of branches:
+main: Your branch.
+You work here. origin/main: Git’s memory of GitHub’s main. origin/HEAD: Pointer: “GitHub’s main branch is called main.”

-## Correct workflow
+## Correct workflows

 ### 1) Start from up-to-date main
-Firstly, make sure your main is synched to the git hub repo.
+Firstly, before creating a new branch, make sure your main is synched to the git hub repo.

 git switch main
 git pull -- rebase origin main